noplanman/advanced-backwpup-s3-destinations/readme.txt

 2. Activate the plugin on the 'Plugins' page in your WordPress Admin.

 == Changelog ==

+= Version 1.1.1 =
+Release Date: 2020-03-03

+* Fixed wrong option name for appending destinations to the selection.
+* Tested up to WP 5.3.2

 = Version 1.1.0 =
 Release Date: 2019-11-12